What this statute does

 The statute caps public adjuster contingency fees:

-- Fee cannot be increased because of litigation.
+- The fee cannot be increased because the claim goes to litigation.

-- Written contract is required, with the specific fee disclosed in advance.
+- A written contract is required, and the fee percentage must be disclosed to you in advance.

 Right of cancellation